 Problem Statement

 The PIM and PSM for Software Radio Components Specification [SWR] (referred to as SWRadio specification below for brevity) was focused on the portability of waveforms across SDRs.
 It added communications, Open Systems Interconnection (OSI – ITU-T Reference Model X.200) components and facilities and a model/technology separation to the Software Communication Architecture (SCA).
 The SCA is an open architecture framework, published by the Joint Tactical Networking Center (JTNC) and developed by the Wireless Innovation Forum and the OMG.
 The SCA defines a standard way for radios to instantiate, configure and manage waveform applications running on many platforms.
-The OMG originally commercialized the SCA to 1) provide wider standardization and modularization for improved specification and tools, 2) enable industry to offer alternative solutions, 3) allow other platform independent transports, 4) reduce the cost of maintaining the other than the non-essential radio-specific portions of the SDR specifications, 5) leverage overlapping OMG standards to reduce SDR specification size and 6) serve a wider community.
+The OMG originally commercialized the SCA to: 1) provide wider standardization and modularization for improved specification and tools, 2) enable industry to offer alternative solutions, 3) allow other platform independent transports, 4) reduce the cost of maintaining the other than the non-essential radio-specific portions of the SDR specifications, 5) leverage overlapping OMG standards to reduce SDR specification size and 6) serve a wider community.
 Figure 1 illustrates some of the space-based communication use cases affected by this RFP.

 Figure 1: Space Communication Architecture – A Network of Networks